Linoleum vs. Vinyl Flooring: Which is Better?

 What is Linoleum Flooring?

-Linoleum flooring is made from all natural materials, including linseed oil, rosin, broken down wood and others.
-This is one of linoleum’s highest selling points – all natural without emitting any harmful chemicals.
+Linoleum flooring is made from all-natural materials, including linseed oil, rosin, broken down wood, and others.
+This is one of linoleum’s highest selling points – it’s all-natural without emitting any harmful chemicals.

-What is linoleum flooring best for?
+What is linoleum flooring best known for?
 Resiliency – the floor is flexible and has some “give” to it.
 That makes it possible to install linoleum in areas where harder flooring options like tile and natural hardwood would not do well.
 Plus, it can last up to 40 years.

 Having been around since the 1800s, linoleum is one of the oldest and most classic flooring options on the market.
-But in the 1950s, the classic linoleum kitchen (you know, the black-and-white checkered look) started to become less sought after.
-Basically, people were like “Yeah, what’s new?”
+But in the 1950s, the classic linoleum kitchen (you know, the black-and-white checkered look) started to become less sought-after.

 Linoleum Flooring Pros